CHILD CARE IN CRISIS | 'Broken economic model': Parents, centers caught in struggle over high costs and low wages

 Jody Jurgevich sees fast-food restaurants offering work incentives and sign-on bonuses and hopes her employees don’t leave.

-"It's scary to think about what the future of child-care programs look like," she said.
+“It’s scary to think about what the future of child care programs looks like,” she said.

 In the wake of the COVID-19 pandemic, child care is being spoken of in the same conversation as infrastructure.